ADMINISTRATION

 256-775-7186

-Cullman Fire Rescue, under the supervision of Interim Fire Chief Darren Peeples, is committed to perform with professionalism with an attitude of service and a desire to improve, creating a tradition of excellence.
-Our committed staff takes pride in our community, and we feel that we are more than a fire department!
+Cullman Fire Rescue, under the supervision of Fire Chief Darren Peeples, is dedicated to serving the community with professionalism, integrity, and a commitment to continuous improvement—creating a long-standing tradition of excellence.
+Our staff takes great pride in our community, and we believe we are more than just a fire department.

-Preventing fires and emergencies before they happen is of the utmost importance for Cullman Fire Rescue.
-Our fire prevention efforts include fire code inspections, fire investigations and a wide variety of public education programs including fire safety in our schools, fire extinguisher training, and community-based CPR/AED training.
+Preventing fires and emergencies before they occur is a top priority for Cullman Fire Rescue.
+Our prevention and safety programs include fire code inspections, fire investigations, and a wide range of public education efforts—such as fire safety programs in schools, fire extinguisher training, and community-based CPR/AED training.

-Our Interim Fire Chief is Darren Peeples.
-The Public Safety Director (over both Police & Fire) is Brian Bradberry.
+Our Fire Chief is Darren Peeples.
+The Public Safety Director, who oversees Police, Fire, and Emergency Dispatch, is Brian Bradberry.

 Fire Prevention